eebasso/WarpX/Docs/source/usage/parameters.rst

 --------------------

 .. fv:var:: lasers.names
-    :comment: (list of `string`)
+    :annotation: (list of `string`)

     Name of each laser.
 This is then used in the rest of the input deck ;
     in this documentation we use `<laser_name>` as a placeholder.
 The parameters below must be provided for each laser pulse.

 .. fv:var:: <laser_name>.position
-    :comment: (`3 floats in 3D and 2D` ; in meters)
+    :annotation: (`3 floats in 3D and 2D` ; in meters)

     The coordinates of one of the point of the antenna that will emit the laser.
     The plane of the antenna is entirely defined by ``<laser_name>.position`` and ``<laser_name>.direction``.

-    ``<laser_name>.position`` also corresponds to the origin of the coordinates system for the laser transverse profile.
+    ``<laser_name>.position`` also corresponds to the origin of the coordinates system for the laser tranverse profile.
 For instance, for a Gaussian laser profile, the peak of intensity will be at the position given by ``<laser_name>.position``.
     This variable can thus be used to shift the position of the laser pulse transversally.